Skip to main content

 • TaskOccurrences stores canonical per-instance due/state rows

-• Future recurring due slots are generated at query time, then matched against persisted rows
+• Future recurring due slots are generated in the active horizon read window and persisted idempotently, then matched against existing rows

 Runtime query shape: